DerpyChap/FreeSteamDeckRewards/README.md

 <sup>(Unmute the viedo for the best experience)</sup>

-A [PluginLoader](https://github.com/SteamDeckHomebrew/PluginLoader) plugin that llows you to "unlock" the 512GB exclusive on-screen keyboard theme and profile rewards on any Steam Deck.
+A [PluginLoader](https://github.com/SteamDeckHomebrew/PluginLoader) plugin that allows you to "unlock" the 512GB exclusive on-screen keyboard theme and profile rewards on any Steam Deck.

 Code used to launch the browser is from [SteamDeckHomebrew's PluginLoader](https://github.com/SteamDeckHomebrew/PluginLoader/blob/1199c080bc076efa855e928a34972866f6114ba1/plugin_loader/utilities.py#L109)